isomerpages/moe-yuanchingsec/_confident-leaders/Character & Citizenship/Sexuality Education.md

 <p>This lesson focus on how the family, culture and society can influence
 one’s perception of their gender roles.
-Students will learn what gender stereotypes are (e.g. males traditionally as breadwinners and females traditionally as doing household chores) and how gender stereotypes are formed.
-Students will discuss how one’s understanding of gender roles should not be limited by gender stereotypes, for example women can be pilots, while men can be nurses.</p>
+Students will learn what gender stereotypes are (e.g. males traditionally as breadwinners and females traditionally as doing household chores) and how gender stereotypes are formed. &nbsp;Students will discuss how one’s understanding of gender roles should not be limited by gender stereotypes, for example women can be pilots, while men can be nurses.</p>
 <p></p>
-<p>Students learn to focus on their personal strengths to pursue their interests
+<p>Student learn to focus on their personal strenghts to pursue their interests
-and build their self- confidence.</p>
+and build their self-confidence.</p>
 <p></p>
-<p>Students will also learn about the definitions of biological sex, gender
+<p>Students will also learn about the definitions of biological sex, gender,
 identity, gender expression and sexual orientation.
 They will learn to treat everyone with respect and empathy.</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>• know that one’s understanding of gender roles should not be limited
+<p>•know that one’s understanding of gender roles should not be limited by
-by gender stereotypes</p>
+gender stereotypes</p>
 <p>• develop an appreciation of one’s own unique qualities and characteristics
 as a male or female</p>
 <p>• understand what sexual orientation entails</p>